Traben-0/Entity_Texture_Features/.github/README-assets/RANDOM_GUIDE.md

 <br />(The vanilla texture can also be manually called by using number `0`)

 - A `TextureName.properties` file can be placed alongside these random textures to determine special cases for different random textures to be selected.
-<br />This properties file must support the [ETF/OptiFine format](random_entities.properties) and if one isn't present,
-the game will instead pick randomly from the available random textures present.
-When picked randomly, the random textures must contain numbers in sequence from `2` -> however many there are and if there are any gaps, then textures after the gap will be ignored
+This properties file must support the [ETF/OptiFine format](random_entities.properties) and if one isn't present, the game will instead pick randomly from the available random textures present.
+When picked randomly, the random textures must contain numbers in sequence from `2` -> however many there are.
+If there are any gaps, then textures after the gap will be ignored

 - The properties file functions exactly like OptiFine and if a specific entity does not match any of the conditions in the properties file it will default to the vanilla texture.